jacobpalm/jacobpalm.dk/_posts/2018-03-03-new-release-of-costa-version-1-1-0.md

 categories:
   - Costa
 ---
-Yesterday I released a new version of my long-time hobby coding project, the MS-DOS based graphical shell **Costa**.
+Yesterday I released a new version of my long-time hobby coding project, the MS-DOS based graphical shell Costa.

 There's not much new to see.
 I added a "Tip of the Day" dialog, and some new icons for you to choose from when creating desktop links, but mostly it's all about bugfixes and improved stability.